Augusta® Home Delivery IRA To-Do List

 - Do regularly communicate with the IRA custodian in order to remain in compliance with all requirements of the custodian.

-- Do consult your chosen legal or tax professional prior to storing IRA precious metals at home or in a bank safe deposit box in the name of the LLC so that you fully understand the risks associated with doing so.
+- Do consult your chosen legal or tax professional prior to opening an account and storing IRA precious metals at home or in a bank safe deposit box in the name of the LLC so that you fully understand the risks associated with doing so.

 - Do understand there are other storage options for your precious metals, including storage of metals at a highly-secure, non-government, threat-averse, insured private facility, managed by a custodian/trustee.